WestGrid/manitobaSummerSchool2018/4-materials.md

 Course materials will be posted here once the school is over.

-If you have questions or would like more information on any of the courses listed above, please contact [Alex Razoumov](mailto:alex.razoumov@westgrid.ca).
+If you have questions or would like more information on any of the courses, please contact [Alex Razoumov](mailto:alex.razoumov@westgrid.ca).